Frito-Lay Canada: History

 A partnership to distribute snack foods developed between Hostess Food Products and Frito-Lay in 1987 and the merger was completed in 1988.
+The new organization became the Hostess Frito-Lay Company, Kraft General Foods and PepsiCo both owned a 50-50 stake in the new division in Canada.

-The new organization became the Hostess Frito-Lay Company.
-In 1992, PepsiCo acquired the joint venture by buying out General Foods' remaining interest after its sale by Kraft Foods but retained the Hostess Frito-Lay name.
+In 1992, PepsiCo acquired the joint venture by buying out Kraft General Foods' remaining interest but retained the Hostess Frito-Lay name.
 In 2002, Hostess Frito-Lay was renamed to Frito-Lay Canada, Inc.

 Products

 Much like its American counterpart, Frito-Lay Canada controls Frito-Lay product research and development, sales and distribution within Canada.
 Its primary brands include Lay's and Ruffles potato chips, Doritos tortilla chips, Tostitos tortilla chips and dips, Cheetos cheese flavored snacks, Fritos corn chips, Rold Gold pretzels, Sun Chips, and Smartfood popcorn.
 Products made by this division are sold to independent distributors and retailers and are transported from Frito-Lay's manufacturing plants to distribution centers, primarily in vehicles owned and operated by the company.